Department of Pediatrics

-The Department of Pediatrics and Neonatal Care provides theoretical instruction and practical training to students in the Pediatrics Master’s degree at the Faculty of Medicine.
+The Department of Pediatrics provides theoretical instruction and practical training to students in the Pediatrics Master’s degree at the Faculty of Medicine.
 Teaching and training take place at the Pediatrics Clinic and the Perinatology Centre of Ostrava University Hospital.

 The Pediatrics Clinic consists of five departments – one for infants and toddlers, one for children of all ages, one for pediatric hematology and hemato-oncology, and two departments for pediatric resuscitation care.
 These departments have a total 50 pediatric beds, of which 12 are used for intensive and/or resuscitation care.

 Neonatology teaching and training takes place at three neonatal units (a neonatal unit, an intermediary care unit, and a neonatal intensive care/resuscitation unit).
 There are a total 70 neonatal beds available, 21 of them used for intensive neonatal care.